This post shows students and new users how to factory reset the local group policy editor settings to the default in

 That will reset the local group policy editor in Windows 11.
 Some most cases, settings are applied correctly when you reboot Windows.
 So go ahead and restart your Windows computer for all the settings to fully be applied.

 For some Windows 11 users, group policy editors might not be available.
 I believe the Windows group policy editor is not available on Windows Home Editions.

 It is available on Windows Pro, Enterprise, and Education editions.

-If you run the command and it returns a message that the system cannot find the file specified, then then it means there are no changes in your system’s group policy editor settings or you’re using Windows Home Edition.
+If you run the command and it returns a message that the system cannot find the specified file, then it means there are no changes in your system’s group policy editor settings or you’re using Windows Home Edition.

 The system cannot find the file specified.